MackFlo/TriviaGame/README.md

-Trivia Game
+#Trivia Game
-This trivia game is all about its host.
-You will be allowed 30 seconds to answer each question.
+##This trivia game is for the true Grey's Anatomy fans.
+You have 60 seconds to answer every question.
+How well do you kow Grey's Anatomy?
+Complete the quiz to see your score
-Once complete, you will see the number of questions you got correct as well as wrong.
-Good Luck!
+#Good Luck!
-How well do YOU know Mackenzie?